guenchi/ChezJS/README.md

 # ChezJavaScript
-JavaScript compile to Native Code (with Chez as backend)
+JavaScript compile to Native Code (with Chez Scheme as backend)

 Compile to .so file: